Intrinsic structure of relaxor ferroelectrics from first principles

-In principle, FIRE-Swap samples the equilibrium distribution $p_{\text{in}}$ of the discrete set of inherent structures (local minima of PES)~\cite{stillinger1983inherent, corti1997constraints, nakagawa2006inherent} of a glass-like crystal.
-It is important to choose a $T_{\mathrm{FS}}$ that is small enough compared to the melting temperature $T_{\text{M}}$ such that $p_{\text{in}}$ is concentrated on the collection of low-energy inherent structures, i.e., intrinsic structures.
-A high $T_{\mathrm{FS}}$ close to $T_{\text{M}}$ will cause undesirable intensive sampling of more disordered mid-lying CS due to entropic gain.
-Technically, $T_{\mathrm{FS}}$ can not be too small either; otherwise, the simulation will be trapped in mid-lying energy minima because the initial structure is typically a high-energy one.
-For PMN, we find that $T_{\mathrm{FS}}=600$K balances efficiency and robustness.
+Unlike hybrid MD/MC methods~\cite{neyts2013combining}, which sample from a continuous distribution of atomic configurations, FIRE-Swap samples the equilibrium distribution $p_{\text{in}}$ over the discrete set of inherent structures (local minima of the PES; see Fig.~\ref{fig:workflow}(b))~\cite{stillinger1983inherent, corti1997constraints, nakagawa2006inherent}.
+It is important to choose $T_{\mathrm{FS}}$ sufficiently below the melting temperature $T_{\text{M}}$ so that $p_{\text{in}}$ is concentrated on low-energy inherent structures, i.e., intrinsic structures.
+But $T_{\mathrm{FS}}$ should not be too low, or the simulation may fail to escape mid-lying energy minima within a reasonable time, especially because the initial structure is typically high in energy.
+In practice, if the goal is to instead elucidate the CS of materials synthesized at high temperature and quenched without full equilibration, one may choose $T_{\mathrm{FS}}$ close to $T_{\text{M}}$ to enhance sampling of mid-lying CS favored by entropy.